2018: Fourth call of Interdisciplinary Grants at the University of Bern (UniBE ID Grants)

 - With the "UniBE ID Grants" researchers from the University of Bern and/or Bern University Hospital who intend to submit an application for interdisciplinary project funding to an external funding institution will be supported by means of start-up financing (= principal application or principal project).
 The aim of this support is to promote interdisciplinary research at the University as well as (in projects involving Bern University Hospital) collaboration with Bern University Hospital.

-- The project must be organised on an interdisciplinary and interfaculty basis: at least two academic fields, at least two faculties of the University of Bern (incl.
+- The project must be organized on an interdisciplinary and interfaculty basis: at least two academic fields, at least two faculties of the University of Bern (incl.
 Bern University Hospital).
 Bern University Hospital counts as the Faculty of Medicine.

 - The sum pledged for each application is generally between CHF 75,000 and 150,000.